bradeneast/bradeneast.com/blog/_published/A simple way to improve accessibility with dynamic image 'alt' attributes.md

 ## 2019/08/19
 ### javascript, html

-I'm a B-minus student when it comes to accessibility on web projects.
+I'm sometimes lazy when it comes to accessibility on web projects.
 No matter how hard I try, I'm always adding `aria-label` and `tabindex` and `role` attributes an afterthought.

 The repetition is also frustrating.
 If you're anything like me, you enjoy writing code because it helps you avoid repeating the same tasks over and over.